USNavalResearchLaboratory/task-scheduling/README.md

 The tasks must implement a `__call__` method that provides a monotonic non-decreasing loss function quantifying the penalty for delayed execution.

-One built-in task type is provided: `task_scheduling.tasks.ReLUDrop`.
-It is so-named because it implements a loss function that increases linearly from zero according to a positive parameter `slope`, like the rectified linear function popularized by neural networks.
-After a "drop" time `t_drop`, a large constant loss `l_drop` is incurred.
+One generic built-in task type is provided: `task_scheduling.tasks.PiecewiseLinear`; also included are special subclasses `Linear` and `LinearDrop`.
+The latter type is so-named because it implements a loss function that increases linearly from zero according to a positive parameter `slope` and then after a "drop" time `t_drop`, a large constant loss `l_drop` is incurred.
 Example loss functions are shown below.

 ![Task loss functions](images/ex_tasks.png)